Will Fusion Power ever work?

 Breeder Blanket

 The Breeder Blanket is the most critical and complicated component of a fusion reactor because of the dual functions of heat extraction and tritium breeding.
-Much remains to be done for the decision on the optimum technology and this necessitates a dedicated test facility.

 Divertor and Limiter